The temporary impact of permanent employment incentives: Evidence from Italy: Data

 Our study was carried out using data from Tuscany, the fifth most-populated Italian region.\footnote{Source: $https://www.istat.it/wp-content/uploads/2024/05/Toscana\_Focus2022.pdf$} The data originate from the labor information system of the regional government, where, since March 2008, employers have been required to report new hires or changes to existing contracts via an online platform.
 This set of information is known as the system of mandatory communication (\textit{Sistema di Comunicazioni Obbligatorie}).

-These communications fall into four categories: hiring, extensions (\textit{proroghe}), transformations (\textit{trasformazioni})\footnote{I.e., tenure changes from temporary to permanent.}, and terminations (\textit{cessazioni}).
+These communications fall into four categories: hiring, extensions (\textit{proroghe}), conversions (\textit{trasformazioni}),\footnote{I.e, tenure changes from temporary to permanent.} and terminations (\textit{cessazioni}).
 A detailed set of worker and job-specific characteristics is also included with each communication.
 Together, these mandatory communications allow us to reconstruct labor flows that have occurred since the system was implemented, covering around 12 million job spells in Tuscany alone.
 The dataset links job contracts with unique worker and firm identifiers, allowing us to track the evolution and, possibly, conversion of temporary contracts over time.

-To best study conversions, we start by considering the set of mandatory communications concerning standard temporary contracts\footnote{Standard temporary contracts, vis-a-vis other atypical ones, represent by a wide margin the most common form of fixed-term contract in the Italian labour market and are the only ones that can be converted to open-ended contracts.
-Accordingly, atypical contracts are not considered in our analysis.} for each year of our period of interest, ranging from 2014 to 2019.
-For each year, we select all the job relationships of people with a standard temporary contract who are aged 34 to 36 years old and who have never held a permanent contract before.
+To best study conversions, we start by considering the set of mandatory communications concerning standard temporary contracts\footnote{Standard temporary contracts, vis-a-vis other atypical ones, represent the most common form of fixed-term contract in the Italian labour market.
+In fact, according to a report from the National Social Security Institution (INPS), standard temporary contracts represented 45\% of the total number of new hires in 2018, while atypical contracts accounted for only 33\%.
+Accordingly, atypical contracts are not considered in our analysis.
+Source: \url{https://www.inps.it/content/dam/inps-site/pdf/dati-analisi-bilanci/osservatori-statistici/osservatorio-precariato/5328KEY-osservatorio_precariato_gen_dic_2018.pdf?utm_source=chatgpt.com}} for each year of our period of interest, ranging from 2014 to 2019.
+For each calendar year, we select all the job relationships on standard fixed-term contracts held by individuals aged 34–36 who have never previously held a permanent contract.
+In the next section, we look at a wider group of individuals in order to present some preliminary evidence.